#CroakeyREAD is an annual event, held on the longest night of each year.

 Read about the discussions from the inaugural #CroakeyREAD, on 21 June 2018, profiling a diverse range of books and authors.

 Below you can see the Twitter analytics from this event, showing there were 187 participants, creating about 10.5 million Twitter impressions.

 Aims of #CroakeyREAD include:

-• provide a platform for discussions about health-related matters and key Croakey topics, eg health equity, social determinants, Aboriginal and Torres Strait Islander knowledges and perspectives, public interest journalism, neoliberalism, climate change, environment.
+• develop a platform for discussions about health-related matters and key Croakey topics, eg health equity, social determinants, Aboriginal and Torres Strait Islander knowledges and perspectives, public health, public interest journalism, neoliberalism, climate change, the environment.

-• provide a platform for sharing news of good books, promoting diverse authors
+• develop a platform for sharing news of good books, promoting diverse authors.